gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Here the molecular dynamics (md) integrator is used (leapfrog algorithm), and a number of 20000 steps with timestep (dt) 0.001 ps is requested, so the total requested duration is 20 ps.
-Let us print the trajectory in a xtc file every 1 ps by adding:
+    Here, the molecular dynamics (md) integrator is used (leapfrog algorithm), and a number of 20000 steps with a timestep *dt* equal of :math:`0.001 ~ \text{ps}` will be performed.
+    Let us print the trajectory in a compressed *xtc* file every 1 ps by adding:

 ..  code-block:: bw
-    :caption: *to be copied in inputs/nvt.mdp*

     nstxout-compressed = 1000

 ..  container:: justify

-    Let us control the temperature over the course of the simulation using the v-rescale thermostat, which is the Berendsen thermostat with an additional stochastic term (it is known to give proper canonical ensemble):
+    Let us also control the temperature over the course of the simulation using the v-rescale thermostat, which is the Berendsen thermostat with an additional stochastic term :cite:`bussi2007canonical`.
+This thermostat is known to give proper canonical ensemble.

 ..  code-block:: bw
-    :caption: *to be copied in inputs/nvt.mdp*

     tcoupl = v-rescale
     ref-t = 360